How to Bust Bias in the Jungle of Employee Interviews – Part 2

 In such a candidate driven market, it may seem like there is no time to prepare for interviews.
 However, with unemployment below 5% and average time-to-hire across all industries hanging at about five to six weeks, we have the time.
 Equip your team to prepare while you source.
 In explaining his success at reaching the South Pole first in 1911, Roald Amundsen said,

 “I may say that this is the greatest factor: the way in which the expedition is equipped, the way in which every difficulty is foreseen, and precautions taken for meeting or avoiding it.
 Victory awaits him who has everything in order, luck, people call it.
 Defeat is certain for him who has neglected to take the necessary precautions in time, this is called bad luck.”

-Don’t set out on your journey with an ill-prepared hiring team.
-Lead them to define what good looks like and what capabilities they will assess during their interviews.
-Then encourage them to define when and who will focus on the assessment of which of these specific capabilities.
-Push them to define which key introductory questions will be asked by which interviewer.
-We can tame the wilderness.
-With structure, we have more predictive outcomes, less hiring regrets, and more stable teams.
-Without structure, research shows we fall prey to bias.
+Don’t go on your trip with a shaky hiring team.
+Lead them in defining what good looks like and what skills they will evaluate during their interviews.
+Then, encourage them to specify when and who will be responsible for assessing which of these specific competencies.
+Encourage them to specify which interviewer will ask which essential introduction questions.
+We have the ability to tame the wilderness.
+Structure leads to more predictable outcomes, fewer hiring regrets, and more stable teams.
+According to study, we are prone to bias when we lack structure.